The Do’s & Don’ts of Getting Ready for Your Next Boutique Fashion Photo Shoot

 Before The Scheduled Photo Session

-Make sure that you are showering off the bronzer BEFORE the photo shoot.
+PRO TIP: Make sure that you are showering off the bronzer BEFORE the photo shoot.

 Sunless tanning products have a cosmetic color guide in them.
 Basically bronzer.
 This can rub off onto clothing and does stain (permanently) some types of fabrics.